 Sleeping pads help campers sleep comfortably in a wilderness setting.
 There are many different kinds, but the main considerations are weight/size, insulating ability, and comfort.
 The most basic requirement for a sleeping pad is that it keeps your camper off the ground, such as the Therm-a-Rest Ridge Rest or Z-Lite sleeping pads.
+If your camper opts to bring an inflatable sleeping bag, they must also bring a patch kit.
 Learn more about sleeping pads.